 The load-adaptive control mode, allowing the vehicle to more precisely respond to such maneuvers as highspeed cornering, is an industry first, said Andreas Zentarra, Mercedes-Benz manager for Drive Dynamic Systems.

 The system also offers other features, including:

-- Roll movement intervention, which improves the effectiveness of Adaptive ESP by engine and braking intervention in dynamic situations, such as sudden evasive maneuvers.
+- Roll movement intervention improves the effectiveness of Adaptive ESP by engine and braking intervention in dynamic situations, such as sudden evasive maneuvers.

 - Understeering control, providing more stability under heavy understeer as might occur when driving quickly through tight bends.

 - Adaptive ESP also provides more precisely controlled braking and setting off on surfaces where the friction varies on different sides of the vehicle.

 - Electronic brake force distribution (EBD) is a carryover feature, though new on some Sprinter competitors.
 It redistributes pressure between the front and rear brakes, based on vehicle load, to provide more effective, shorter stops and help prevent premature rear brake lockup.